gaaclarke/lut_example/README.md

 fluter run
 ```

-New APIs from Flutter 3.41 used:
+## New APIs from Flutter 3.41 used

 - [decodeImageFromPixelsSync](https://github.com/flutter/flutter/blob/f3c54a697e45e9bcc9104912d4a7664982a2b4ee/engine/src/flutter/lib/ui/painting.dart#L2753) - A synchronous version of
 `decodeImageFromPixels`.